-Writing and gaining approval for a set of Articles takes thought, time, and the involvement of the organization's constituents.
 Articles of the Association should be written with an emphasis on fair treatment and transparent governance.
 Typical items addressed in the Articles are:

-- Name and purpose (mission statement) of the association. - The frequency, notice, and quorum requirements for organizational meetings, both internal or regular meeting of the association, and external meetings with other stakeholders etc.

-- Voting qualifications, proxies, and procedures for approval of boards.
+- Name and purpose (mission statement) of the association. - The frequency, notice, and quorum requirements for organizational meetings, both internal or regular meeting of the association, and external meetings with other stakeholders etc. - Voting qualifications, proxies, and procedures for approval of boards.
 This is related to the governance structure of the association's board. - The number and term for members of the board, scope of authority, method of nomination and election to the board, and provision for filling vacancies. - List of board officers, method of nomination and election, terms of office, powers, duties, and succession. - Membership and authority of committees or working groups.
-Many of an NGOs' work is done through sub-committees or groups, and provisions need to be made for such committees. - Title and scope of authority for the executive director and other staff members who are responsible for the day to day functioning of the association. - Record-keeping and financial reporting responsibilities. - Amendment procedures for the Articles and provisions for dissolution of the organization.
+Many of an NGOs' work is done through subcommittees or groups, and provisions need to be made for such committees. - Title and scope of authority for the executive director and other staff members who are responsible for the day to day functioning of the association. - Record-keeping and financial reporting responsibilities.

+Amendment procedures for the Articles and provisions for dissolution of the organization.